kestra-io/blueprints/README.md

       3. (Optional) Enable schedule and run
     Expected outputs:
       - outputs.my_task.uri: CSV file with results
-    Notes:
-      - Estimated run time: ~30s
-      - Cost: may incur cloud egress charges
   tags:
-    - Data
+    - Getting Started # Check Blueprints page or other Blueprints for all possible tags
   ee: false
   demo: true
   meta_description: One-line summary suitable for search (<=160 chars)
 ```

-Thank you for contributing — clear docs make blueprints far more reusable, so be as detailed as you can :D
+Thank you for contributing — clear docs make Blueprints far more reusable, so be as detailed as you can :D

 ## Sanity checks